 On Day 1, participants learned to discriminate pairs of visual stimuli associated with desirable food odors (sweet or savory, equally valued based on pre-task ratings; 1E) and clean air.
 They were asked to select the stimulus associated with any odor, meaning they were not required to encode the specific stimulus-outcome identity associations to perform the discrimination task (1B, C).
 On Day 2, participants chose between stimuli based on odor preferences, making choices between stimuli predicting sweet and savory odors, or between stimuli predicting odor and air.
 A pre-meal free choice task was followed by a meal, then by a post-meal free choice task.
 Participants received the odors during the Day 1 discrimination task and the Day 2 pre-meal free choice task.
 No odors were delivered during Day 2 post-meal free choice task.
 Participants also reported how much they liked each odor before and after the meal.

 To explore the potentially distinct functional roles of OFC subregions in this task, TMS was administered at two different time points—either before the discrimination task on Day 1 or before the meal on Day 2 (1A)—and targeted either the anterior (aOFC) or posterior (pOFC) portions of the lateral OFC in different groups of subjects (1F).
 Stimulation targets were defined using MNI coordinates in the right hemisphere: aOFC at [34, 54, -14] and pOFC at [28, 38, -16].
-Each target showed strong functional connectivity with isolated lateral prefrontal cortex (LPFC) ROIs (referred to as aOFC-conn-LPFC and pOFC-conn-LPFC, respectively).
-Based on resting-state fMRI data from Day 0, we individually selected LPFC stimulation sites with the highest connectivity to the respective aOFC or pOFC targets (1F).
+Each target showed strong functional connectivity with isolated clusters in lateral prefrontal cortex (LPFC) ROIs (referred to as aOFC-conn-LPFC and pOFC-conn-LPFC, respectively).
+Based on resting-state fMRI data collected on Day 0, we individually selected LPFC stimulation sites with the highest connectivity to the respective aOFC or pOFC targets (1F).
 We confirmed the functional separation of these networks across all resting-state fMRI sessions: the aOFC-conn-LPFC showed stronger connectivity with the aOFC than the pOFC (W=988, p=1.57e-5, Wilcoxon signed rank test, two-sided), and the pOFC-conn-LPFC showed stronger connectivity with the pOFC than the aOFC (W=936, p=2.23e-4) (1G).